jan-warchol/selenized/README.md

 balanced contrast and lightness across the whole palette, for great readability without tiring the eyes.
 Also, I carefully adjusted accent colors to be both pleasing and clearly distinguishable (even on poor quality screens).
-Selenized comes in 3 variants (medium, dark and black) so that you can pick the one that works best in your working environment.
+Selenized comes in 2 variants (dark and black) so that you can pick the one that works best in your working environment.

 You can read more about the design [here](#features).